siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

     return ((0<=x<=rows and 0<=y<cols) and ((x*cols)+y+1)) if horizontal else ((0<=x<rows and 0<=y<=cols) and cols*(rows+x+1)+x+y+1)
 ```

 We are going to assign a unique non zero integer id to every line on the Slitherlink board.
 The numbers start with the horizontal lines, and go on to the vertical ones.
 We will define a function to convert a horizontal or vertical line with coordinates to it's unique id.
-We will use a simple coordinate system to keep track of the lines $$Horizontal\ Lines: h_{x,y} \to (x,y) \in \{0,...,rows \} \times \{0,...,cols-1 \}$$and $$Vertical\ Lines: v_{x,y} \to (x,y) \in \{0,...,rows-1 \} \times \{0,...,cols \}$$ but will also assign them a unique positive integer to identify them.
+We will use a simple coordinate system to keep track of the lines $$Horizontal\ Lines: h_{x,y} \to (x,y) \in \{0,...,rows \} \times \{0,...,cols-1 \}$$ and $$Vertical\ Lines: v_{x,y} \to (x,y) \in \{0,...,rows-1 \} \times \{0,...,cols \}$$ but will also assign them a unique positive integer to identify them.
 The number start from 1 since SAT solvers don't accept 0 as a variable, $$h_{0,0}$$ is represented as 1.
 Above we have used A and B to represent variables that give true or false, here we are using numbers.
 If 1 is true that means that the first horizontal line is drawn in the Slitherlink puzzle and so on.

 ![GridCood](SlitherID.jpeg)

 Generally, we can represent the horizontal line $$h_{x,y}$$ as $$(x \times (cols))+(y+1)$$, the last horizontal line at $h_{rows,cols-1}$ will be the $(rows+1) \times cols$ this is rather obvious, but can help us verify the formula.
 We can put in $x=rows$ and $y=cols-1$, we get $$(rows \times (cols))+(cols-1+1)=rows \times cols + cols = (rows+1) \times cols$$

 The vertical lines start from after the horizontal lines, therefore the first vertical line, $$v_{0,0}$$ is given the id $$(rows+1) \times cols + 1$$.
 Let's forget about the fact that the ids for vertical lines start after horizontal lines, and simply give the vertical lines ids with $$v_{0,0}$$ as 1,  $$v_{0,1}$$ as 2 and so on, uptil the last vertical line at $$v_{rows-1,cols}$$ which will get the value of $$rows \times (cols+1)$$.
 We can use a modification of the formula used for horizontal lines. $$v_{x,y}=x \times (cols+1) +y+1$$.